Motor Trade Insurance for Convicted Drivers

 You can still take out a Motor Trade insurance policy even if you have convictions whether they are motoring related or not.

-Motor Trade insurance can be a confusing subject at the best of times, but add convictions, whether motoring or criminal, in to the mix and it can become a little daunting.
-Here's some more info on what they are and how they can affect you.
+Motor Trade insurance can be a confusing subject at the best of times, but add convictions in to the mix, whether motoring or criminal, and it can become a little more difficult to navigate and find the right cover.
+Here's some more info on the types of convictions and how they can affect you.